 Robots aren’t just replacing truck drivers.
-They’re making their way into the financial sector and their next victim is the financial advisor.
+They’re making their way into the financial services sector.

-Robo-advisors are being deployed to offer low-cost personalized financial portfolio advice to customers.
-Big Data analytics is now being used to passively manage portfolios without human intervention, strictly based on algorithms.
+Robo-advisors are being deployed to offer low-cost real-time personalized financial portfolio advice to customers.
+Big data analytics is now being used to passively manage portfolios without human intervention, strictly based on algorithms.

 The first real robo-advisor, called Betterment, was launched in 2008.
 It offered investors access to asset rebalancing within target-date funds to manage passive investments.
 Even though human advisors already had this type of software, it was the first time investors could use it themselves without having to go through a human advisor.

-It is predicted that in 2025 robo-advisors will act as digital platforms providing automated algorithm-led financial planning services without the need for human advisory.
+It is predicted that by 2025 robo-advisors will act as digital platforms providing automated algorithm-led financial planning services without the need for human advisors.
 Such robo-advisors will first collect client data about their financial picture and their goals through surveys and use this data to automatically invest in assets and offer financial advice.

 Simple versions of robo-advisors come in the form of chatbots, addressing simple customer inquiries, walking customers through the sales cycle, offering tips, advice, all while gathering customer data to help improve the customer experience.

-According to Barron’s article, digital investment advice is poised to reach $1.26 trillion by 2023 as more everyday investors seek out low-fee robo-advisory.
+According to Barron’s, digital investment advice is poised to reach $1.26 trillion by 2023 as more everyday investors seek out low-fee robo-advisors.

 Having lots of friends on Facebook or Instagram followers means popularity in certain social circles.
 Nowadays, your Facebook friend list may also impact your creditworthiness.

 For instance, perhaps recent immigration to the U.S. or a major medical emergency is dampening somebody’s credit score, while strong, active social ties and community connections may be a perceived indication of low risk.
-On the other hand, LendUp might find out that someone changed their phone numbers a lot, which is an indication of bad risk.
+On the other hand, LendUp might find out that someone changed their phone number a lot, which may be an indication of bad risk.

 Another approach for the mortgage application process is to have homeowners finish their applications as usual, and then use the mortgage company’s pre-populated data to identify any discrepancies between the applications.
 This will ensure even greater accuracy and reduce the application process time for applicants.
 Additionally, it will also help determine the risk of identity theft.
 If there are too many discrepancies, applications could be flagged for further manual reviews with the applicants.

-What is more, computer programs will also score applications using machine learning algorithms.
-Just as resume applications are now commonly being screened by artificial intelligence, mortgage lenders can use it to their advantage.
+What’s more, computer programs will also score applications using machine learning algorithms.
+Just as resume applications are now commonly being screened by artificial intelligence, mortgage lenders can use application scoring to their advantage.

 Based on the algorithms set up, applicants can be approved or denied immediately.
 Approved applications may be processed right away, while rejected applications may either be discarded or qualified for manual review.
 This will save mortgage lenders both time and money since human review will not be needed until applications pass through the initial screening.
 It will also reduce delays in the process, allowing for mortgage lenders to scale easier, reaching more clients.

-Big Data analysis is also being used to price properties accurately.
-JPMorgan Chase is already using Big Data to accurately determine residential and commercial property sales prices that have been repossessed due to defaulted mortgages.
+Big data analysis is also being used to price properties with greater accuracy.
+JPMorgan Chase is already using big data to accurately determine residential and commercial property sales prices for properties that have been repossessed due to defaulted mortgages.

 Thanks to combining data on local property markets, economic conditions, and information extracted by algorithms we will be able to recommend reasonable sales prices before any mortgage loans begin defaulting.
 With more accurate pricing any local property market shakeups from repossessions or defaults should be reduced.
 Also, there should be a reduction in the time period that a bank is forced to hold a property before making a new sale.

 Liability analysis functions can provide earlier warning signs of potential risk exposures.
-Financial institutions are able to be proactive in working with customers to limit liabilities and exposures to provide greater protection.
+Financial services institutions can be proactive in working with customers to limit liabilities and exposures to provide greater protection.
 Advanced customer data, transaction data, and geospatial data combined with advanced data analysis that looks at transaction anomalies will allow for easy risk detection and fraud prevention.

 Ayasdi, an artificial intelligence software company, uses big data analytics through Ayasdi’s Model Accelerator (AMA), to help financial services companies model and predict regulatory risk with machine learning.
 They claim their software is able to help banks with regulatory compliance in anti-money laundering, which can automatically scan customer transaction data to reduce false positives and spot any anomalies in fraud detection.